Evans Bay: Boat sheds

 Fifteen boatsheds are located on the western side of the bay between Hataitai Beach and the Evans Bay Yacht and Motor Boat club.
 A larger shed purpose-built for the Britannia Sea Scouts has a lean-to on each side of the main shed.
 The sheds sit above the water on wooden or concrete piles.
 They were built to store small boats and equipment, probably between the mid-1920s and the early 1930s.
 Another group of nine boatsheds were demolished to make way for the Evans Bay Marina around the 1950s.
 The boatsheds are privately owned, with tenure through a coastal permit for a licence to occupy issued by the Greater Wellington Regional Council.

 Miramar Wharf and Burnham Wharf

 Miramar Wharf and Burnham Wharf are situated on the Miramar peninsula at the eastern head of Evans Bay.
 Miramar Wharf was funded by the Crawford family and built in 1901.
 In 1909–1910 the wharf was altered and extended and at the same time a concrete seawall was built to the south and land reclaimed behind it.
-Tram tracks were laid from the wharf through the newly-created Miramar Cutting to the Miramar Gas Works so that coal could be unloaded more efficiently.
+Tram tracks were laid from the wharf through the newly created Miramar Cutting to the Miramar Gas Works so that coal could be unloaded more efficiently.
 The wharf was further lengthened in 1921.
-In November 2015 the wharf, then owned by Centreport, was closed due to deterioration of the piles.
+In November 2015 the wharf, then owned by CentrePort Wellington, was closed due to deterioration of the piles.
 Burnham Wharf was built for the British Imperial Oil Company and opened in 1927.
-As of 2021 the wharf is operated by Centreport.
+As of 2021 the wharf is operated by CentrePort.
 Aviation fuel for Wellington Airport arrives via Burnham Wharf.